jdoleary/Eden/tasks/CurrentTasks.md

 ## Critical Path
 - Finish MVP Features
+    - Custom Static Components
+        - These will be used to create a homepage and can have custom logic
+        - Example: <AuthorsNote>Read more at blah blah blah</AuthorsNote>
+            - This will send the content of the xml to a custom js function which will output custom html (like components)
 - Make a 1 minute video showing how it works
 - Test
     - Beta Testers
 - Distribution
-    - Pitch: "An opinionated, batteries-included, Digital Garden generator built to work with Obsidian"
+    - Pitch: "Powerful, extensible, no-fuss Digital Garden generator"
     - OSS on Github for issues and so people can customize it
     - Sale page on Gumroad for users that want to support
     - Make it runnable without downloading via `Deno.run`